-- (a) DHS will announce the schedule for the current LIHEAP year in the State Plan for that year. - (b) DHS may extend or shorten the closing date of the Cash or Crisis components, depending upon the availability of Federal funds and other factors. - (c) During the periods before and after the official open and close dates, expenditures are made and are charged to the program year in which the costs relate. - (d) DHS may anticipate receipt of federal funds by advancing state funds for program operation; the state will be reimbursed once federal funds are received.
+- (1) DHS will announce the schedule for the current LIHEAP year in the State Plan for that year. - (2) DHS may extend or shorten the closing date of the Cash or Crisis components, depending upon the availability of Federal funds and other factors. - (3) During the periods before and after the official open and close dates, expenditures are made and are charged to the program year in which the costs relate. - (4) DHS may anticipate receipt of Federal funds by advancing State funds for program operation; the State will be reimbursed once Federal funds are received.